helidon-io/helidon/DEV-GUIDELINES.md

 Please follow these rules when contributing to the project, when refactoring existing code and when reviewing changes done by others.

+Some of these rules are enforced by checkstyle, some are checked during code reviews.

 **Exceptions to these rules should be documented clearly.**

 # General coding rules